 Most people that self-represent themselves in a theft case are usually seen as proud people by the judges.
 If found guilty, they may want to use you to make an example.

-If you are convicted of a theft crime, there are a number of things that will befall you.
+If you are convicted of stealing, there are a number of things that will befall you.

 You will have to pay fines, and even spend time in jail.
 Your jail sentence is dependent on how much you stole if you were violent and carried a weapon during the theft.
 It also includes if anyone was hurt, if a kid was involved and if you are a repeat offender.
 The court doesn't take likely to repeat offenders, especially when they are violent.